 Towards a Global Compact for Migration: A Development Perspective

 The link between migration and development policies has become increasingly prominent in global policy debates.
 Migration is understood to be an important factor in propelling development, and policymakers have come to recognize development as an important force in shaping migration flows.
-Two major policy documents have articulated this relationship in authoritative ways: The United Nations' 2030 Agenda for Sustainable Development, which includes 17 Sustainable Development Goals (SDGs), explicitly recognizes the potential of migration to promote development, as does the New York Declaration, in which UN Member States committed themselves to negotiate a Global Compact for Safe, Orderly, and Regular Migration, to be adopted in 2018.
+Two major policy documents have articulated this relationship in authoritative ways: The United Nations' 2030 Agenda for Sustainable Development, which includes 17 Sustainable Development Goals (SDGs), explicitly recognizes the potential of migration to promote development, as does the New York Declaration, in which UN Member States committed themselves to negotiate a Global Compact for Safe, Orderly, and Regular Migration, adopted in December 2018.

 The exact ways in which international cooperation will shape migration and development practice remain a subject of intense debate, however.
 For development policymakers, it seems clear that cooperation should focus on promoting the development potential of migration rather than reaching for development as a way of reducing migration.
 But governments, under pressure from concerned publics, are increasingly portraying development as a “cure” for migration.
-The global compact negotiations and ongoing discussions on the implementation of the SDGs present opportunities to shift the policy debate toward a more informed and development-sensitive approach to international cooperation on migration.
+The global compact negotiations and discussions on the implementation of the SDGs presented opportunities to shift the policy debate toward a more informed and development-sensitive approach to international cooperation on migration.

-A two-year collaboration between MPI and the German Development Cooperation Agency (GIZ), supported by the German Ministry for Development Cooperation (BMZ), seeks to inform global compact deliberations and ongoing debates on SDG implementation.
-The core research questions include: (1) How should migration policies be designed to have development benefits?
+A two-year collaboration between MPI and the German Development Cooperation Agency (GIZ), supported by the German Ministry for Development Cooperation (BMZ), sought to inform global compact deliberations and ongoing debates on SDG implementation.
+The core research questions included: (1) How should migration policies be designed to have development benefits?
 (2) How can development policies be adapted to better respond to and capitalize on the impact of migration flows?
 (3) What is the role of multilateral cooperation—specifically on the terms of the SDGs and the global compact—in achieving these goals?